SciPyCourse2021/notes/09_pandas/09_pandas.md

     - notice the data types differ across columns, but are consistent within column
     - notice that the rows don't have any particular label, just integers starting from 0
     - what might happen if we try `exp1.plot()`?
-        - plots numerical columns as a function of (default) row labels
+        - plots only *numerical* columns, each as a function of (default) row labels
         - `exp1.plot.hist()` - plots all histograms on top of each other
         - `exp1.hist()` - plots separate histograms
     - let's load a 2nd experiment: